HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

 - `class` (<span class="numeric-bad">▼0.3%</span>), `href` (<span class="numeric-bad">▼0.9%</span>), `style` (<span class="numeric-bad">▼0.6%</span>), `id` (<span class="numeric-bad">▼0.2%</span>), `type` (<span class="numeric-bad">▼0.1%</span>), `title` (<span class="numeric-bad">▼0.3%</span>), and `value` (<span class="numeric-bad">▼0.5%</span>) are all used a little less than before.
 - `src` (<span class="numeric-good">▲0.3%</span>) and `alt` (<span class="numeric-good">▲0.1%</span>) are used more than before—tentatively good news for accessibility!
-- `rel` usage doesn't appear to have changed much.
+- `rel` usage hasn't changed significantly.

 Are there attributes we find on (nearly) every document?
 Yes: